Associate Professor Yujie Zhu

 Current student projects

-I am currently supervising PhD students working on the following topics:
+As the recipient of the CASS Excellence in PhD Supervision Award (2023), I am presently supervising PhD students working on the following topics:"

 · Madeleine Tan (2021-) Heritage Tourism in Greek (Primary Supervisor)